 I am interested in how non-adaptive evolutionary processes like demographic changes, purifying selection, mutation and recombination rate, shape patterns of genome-wide variation.
 Although great advances have been made in the theoretical and statistical development to quantify each of these evolutionary processes individually, a statistical framework to jointly account for all of the above processes is currently missing.
-Because most natural populations are constantly experiencing fluctuations in population size and purifying selection is constantly purging deleterious variation, a model that incorporates both of these processes is the appropriate null model on which the role and importance of periodic processes like adaptation can be characterized.
+Because most natural populations are constantly experiencing fluctuations in population size and purifying selection is constantly purging deleterious variation, a model that incorporates both of these processes is the appropriate starting point of a null model on which the role and importance of periodic processes like adaptation can be characterized.
 This has been a challenge in the field because it is difficult to distinguish the individual contributions of demography and selection as both of these evolutionary processes leave similar imprints in population-genetic data.
-In fact, not accounting for one leads to mis-inference of the other, thus emphasizing the importance of a framework that jointly accounts for both.

 Here is a recent seminar summarizing my recent work at ASU.